rust-lang/rfcs/text/0000-const-type-inference.md

 [drawbacks]: #drawbacks

-- Potential Loss of Clarity: In some cases, omitting the type might make the code less clear, especially to newcomers or in codebases where explicit types are part of the documentation style.
+- Potential Loss of Clarity: In some cases, omitting the type might make the code less clear, especially to newcomers or when explicit types are needed to understanding the purpose of the item.
   It is my belief that this is a choice better left for the developers as in the case of `let` bindings.
+- Semvar compatibilty: It's a good idea that public API endpoints should be "obviously semvar stable".
+  However, not all `const` or `static` items are public, and explicit typing isn't always important for semvar stability.
+  Requiring explicit typing for this reason seems a bit heavy handed.

-  This drawback could be addressed using an allow-by-default clippy lint for `const` and `static` types.
+Both of these drawback could be addressed using an allow-by-default clippy lint for `const` and `static` types.
-- Anything else?

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives